khangtruong2252314/Freedom/README.md

 To students who read this message: Remember, no matter if you study with Mr.Phung or Mr.Duy, watch the video on Youtube and done. \
 You code smart? &#8594; You die of harmony \
 Every thing else... gud. \
-Weakness of this project code: Ignore some (super complex array)
+Weakness of this project code:
+* Ignore some (super complex array) cases
+* Should not be the Variable_.Exception, it is redundant, do not make similar mistake

 ### Assignment 4 (85 / 100)
 Well-prepared init code \